Complexity analysis of Bayesian learning of high-dimensional DAG models and their equivalence classes: High-dimensional consistency of an empirical Bayes model for structure learning

 \subsection{High-dimensional setup}

-Let $G^*$ denote the true DAG model as in Section~\ref{sec:main} and $\cE^* =\EG{G^*}$ be the true equivalence class that we want to recover from the data.
-We assume that the data is generated from $\NM_p(0, \Sigma^*)$, a distribution perfectly Markovian w.r.t. $G^*$.
-For the sparse DAG selection problem with search space $\dag^\sigma(\din, \dout)$, we treat the minimal I-map $G^*_\sigma$ as the ``true model", which for Gaussian DAG models can be equivalently defined as follows.
+Let $G^*$ denote the true DAG model and $\cE^* =\EG{G^*}$ be the true equivalence class that we want to recover from the data.
+Assume that each row of $\X$ is drawn independently from $\NM_p(0, \Sigma^*)$, a normal distribution perfectly Markovian w.r.t. $G^*$.
+We will show $\post$ defined in~\eqref{eq:post.cpdag} concentrates on $\EG{G^*}$ by first proving that for each $\sigma$, $\post^\sigma$ defined in~\eqref{eq:dag.sigma} concentrates on the minimal I-map $G^*_\sigma$.
+Due to normality, $G^*_\sigma$ can be equivalently defined by using the modified Cholesky decomposition.